tomchor/ezkpp/running.rst

 ===========

 Now that KPP is properly compiled, we proceed to running the first test case to make sure it works!
+It's advised to have the official KPP manual along with you during this section.

 The first test case
 -------------------